hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 **Exercise**

-Is there a clear seperation in the method a gene is found significant in based upon the percentage of cells from each condition with expression?
+Is there a clear separation in the method a gene is found significant in based upon the percentage of cells from each condition with expression?

 ```r
 ggplot(dge_sig, aes(x=pct.1, y=pct.2, color=sig)) +